 We are grateful to our funders, current and past, for the support provided to conduct assistive technology work.

-We are currently supporting serveral community partners who are providing a variety of services to NH residents.
-Our community partners are located throughout the state.
+The following community partners provide a variety of services to NH residents throughout the state.
 Please contact these organizations directly to learn more about the particular services they offer.

-The Belknap ServiceLink Resource Center offers a variety of AT devices for loan and demonstration, focusing particularly on older residents' needs.
+The Grafton County Senior Citizens Council Inc. offers a variety of AT devices for reuse, focusing particularly on older residents' needs.

 Northeast Deaf and Hard of Hearing Services operates a Listening Devices Loan Program.

 The mission of the Northeast Passage is to create an environment where individuals with disabilities can enjoy recreation with the same freedom of choice, quality of life, and independence as their non-disabled peers.
 Northeast Passage offers demonstrations and rental of a tremendous variety of adaptive sports and recreation equipment.

 The Center is open 12 months a year, 9 am to 4 pm Monday through Friday, closed on Federal Holidays.
 COA serves the residents in Andover, Danbury, Grantham, Newbury, New London, Springfield, Sunapee, Sutton and Wilmot.
 In addition to over 27 seasonal programs and services offered in house, COA partners with area organizations for the use of larger and more open halls.
 We have a volunteer force of over 200 dedicated individuals and a membership of over 2400 people.
 Volunteers contribute more than 8,000 hours of services annually.
 The transportation program's volunteer driver corps drove over 60,000 miles in 2006, providing rides from important health and wellness visits, to picking up the week's groceries.

 Hearing, Speech, and Vision Specialist

 Office of Health Equity (formerly Office of Minority Health and Refugee Affairs)